fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 14.12.2 =
+* [Fixed] Fixes a bug in the photo rearranger Gallery Block when comparing photo numbers.
+* [Fixed] Fixes a bug when saving vehicles to prevent duplicate meta values for meta registered as singles.

 = 14.12.1 =
 * [Fixed] Fixes a bug introduced in 14.12.0 in the Grid widget when Show Captions is enabled.